Create index in MongoDB

 FailedAtlas could not build the index

-Delete in ProgressIn this Atlas is deleting the index from the cluster nodes.
+Delete in ProgressIn this Atlas, the index is from the cluster nodes.

 Read: How to check if MongoDB is installed

 In MongoDB Compass, Indexes are a special data structure that improves query performance.
-The indexes store a part of a collection’s data in the easy-to-traverse form.
+The indexes store a part of a collection’s data in an easy-to-traverse form.

-Now, we will create an index in MongoDB compass and more understand with the help of an example.
+Now, we will create an index in MongoDB Compass and gain a better understanding with the help of an example.

 Example:

-You need to follow the below step to create an index on a particular field in MongoDB compass.
+You need to follow the steps below to create an index on a particular field in MongoDB Compass.

 • Open MongoDB Compass

-• Click on Indexes tab on the top of the window
+• Click on the Indexes tab at the top of the window

-• The Indexes tab tab list the existing indexes for a collection
+• The Indexes tab lists the existing indexes for a collection

 For each index, Compass displays the following information: